 Adults need about 45 mg of vitamin C per day and any excess amount is excreted.

 Some vitamin and omega-3 fatty acid deficiencies can lead to emotional disturbances.
 However, if you are feeling run down, it is more likely to be due to stress, depression or unhealthy lifestyle habits (such as insufficient sleep or smoking), rather than a vitamin deficiency.

 Feeling under pressure doesn’t automatically lead to a vitamin deficiency, so taking a vitamin supplement won’t necessarily make the stressful feelings go away.
-More serious mental illnesses, such as schizophrenia and bipolar disorder, aren’t caused or prevented by vitamins, although a healthy diet and good nutrient intake can help support a person to better cope with their condition.
+More serious mental illnesses, such as schizophrenia and bipolar disorder, aren’t caused or prevented by vitamins, although a healthy diet can help support a person to better cope with their condition.

 Vitamin E and heart disease

 Vitamin E is widely promoted as a beneficial antioxidant that can help prevent heart disease.
 Unfortunately, several large-scale reviews have conclusively found no evidence that vitamin E supplements prevent death from heart disease.
 In fact, there may be greater risk of all-cause death from taking such supplements.

 Vitamin A in large doses does not cure cancer and can be toxic, particularly if taken as pills rather than food.
 There is some evidence that vitamin E could play a small role in preventing some cancers although, equally, there is evidence that it could speed up the onset of other types of cancer.
 However, this has not been proved or disproved.